m-barthelemy/DockerSwift/README.md

   let job = try await docker.services.create(spec: spec)
   ```

   Something more advanced?
-Let's create an advanced Service:
+Let's create a Service:
   - connected to a custom Network
   - storing data into a custom Volume, for each container
   - requiring a Secret